-Organizations believe DEI is the right solution to gaps in operations, experience, and impact, but when DEI fails, it becomes the right thing to blame and walk away from.
+Organizations believe it is the right solution to gaps in operations, experience, and impact, but when DEI fails, it becomes the right thing to blame and walk away from.

-It leaves organizations in the same place where they started, or in some cases, worse, as teams are scarred from DEI training and initiatives that opened up a can of worms and left them with no instructions on what to do next.
+It leaves organizations in the same place where they started, or in some cases, worse, as teams are scarred from DEI training and initiatives that opened up a can of worms and then left them with no instructions on what to do next.

-And it leaves organizations with an impact-focused mission spending more time trying to understand how to rebuild the inside of the organization instead of on the work they were created to do.
+And it leaves organizations that have an impact-focused mission spending more of their time trying to understand how to rebuild the inside of the organization instead of on the work that they were created to do.

-It's complex, messy, and leaves a lot of pointing fingers, often at the team leader.
+It's hard, it's messy, and it leaves a lot of pointing fingers, oftentimes at the leader of the team.

-Let's be clear though NO CEO or Executive Director wakes up daily with the sole intention of leading a non-inclusive, less equitable, and not diverse organization (and if they are, they aren't saying this "quiet part" out loud).
+Let's be clear though: NO CEO or Executive Director wakes up every day with the sole intention of leading a non-inclusive, less equitable, and not diverse organization (and if they are, they definitely aren't saying this "quiet part" out loud).

-Every leader wants to lead an organization where recruitment and retention are thriving, the culture excites people to come and work towards our mission every day, and where operations are so seamless that everyone is proud to say, "This is what you experience by working with us."
+Every leader wants to lead an organization where recruitment and retention are thriving, where the culture is one that excites people to come and work towards our mission every day, and where operations are so seamless that everyone is proud to say, "This is what you experience by working with us."

-Instead, leaders find themselves in the hot seat, being bombarded with questions about DEI, culture, operations, and retention, trying to find answers, and feeling stuck alongside their team.
+Instead, leaders often find themselves in the hot seat, being bombarded with questions about DEI, culture, operations, and retention, trying to find answers, and often feeling stuck right alongside their team.

-CEOs are watching talented people leave their organization, and others refuse to join it because they believe the experience they will have there is one that is non-diverse, non-equitable, and non-inclusive.
+CEOs are watching talented people leave their organization and others refuse to join it because they believe the experience they will have there is one that is non-diverse, non-equitable, and non-inclusive.

-As the leader of a DEI consulting firm, it's hard to watch DEI continue when all it's causing is unraveling, disengagement, turmoil, and burdensome.
+As the leader of a DEI consulting firm, it's hard to watch "DEI as usual" continue on when all it's causing is unraveling, disengagement, turmoil, and burdensome.

-We can't say DEI work matters unless we're willing to deeply refine and define the work, something we haven't done since the 1960s.
+We can't say "DEI work matters" unless we're willing to deeply refine and define the work, something we haven't done since the 1960s.